AlexMercedCoder/tutorialblog/content/blog/2026/2026-06-08-zero-copy-mirroring-modern-lakehouse-migration.md

 author: "Alex Merced"
 category: "Apache Iceberg"
 tags:
-  - "zero-copy mirroring"
+  - "zero-copy lakehouse mirroring"
-  - "lakehouse migration"
+  - "warehouse to Iceberg migration"
-  - "data replication"
+  - "metadata translation"
-  - "Iceberg"
+  - "transactional parity"
 ---

 Zero-copy mirroring gives teams a safer migration path because they can expose a lakehouse surface before they duplicate every byte or rewrite every workload.
 That is the useful lens for zero-copy lakehouse mirroring in June 2026.
 The market is not short on announcements.
 What matters is whether the new pattern changes ownership, performance, governance, and agent readiness in a way your team can operate.